magdalenagola/Multithreaded-Online-Bank-With-Kafka/README.md

 If you don't have Kafka installed yet, you can download it from: [Download Apache Kafka](https://kafka.apache.org/downloads)

-Build it with gradle as following in instruction file.
+Build it with gradle following the instructions file.